IBM/cloudpakforapps-workshop/workshop/exercise-3/README.md

 #### 3.1 Create a config map for the Dacadoo API key

-In order to have the backend application sends requests to the Dacadoo Health Score API, we need to create a secret that contains the configuration for making requests to the Dacadoo server.
+In order to have the backend application send requests to the Dacadoo Health Score API, we need to create a secret that contains the configuration for making requests to the Dacadoo server, that you obtained in the pre-requisites of this exercise.
 (Note: If you do not want to use the Dacadoo Health Score API, you can skip this setup and continue to use the mock endpoint.)

 ```bash
 oc create configmap dacadoo-config --from-literal=url=<url> --from-literal=apikey=<apikey>